high101bro/DIVA-Assessment/README.md

 ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/a1d308a8-e808-4dc8-9e56-d002ad7fb770)

-The vulnerability in this code lies in the insecure logging of credit card information.
+The vulnerability in this code resides within the insecure logging of credit card information.
 Specifically, in the `catch` block, the credit card information entered by the user (`cctxt.getText().toString()`) is directly logged to the Android system log using:
 ```java
 Log.e("diva-log", "Error while processing transaction with credit card: " + cctxt.getText().toString())`
 ```